Dubai Roads opens the first phase of the Sheikh Rashid bin Saeed Corridor development project

-Today, the Roads and Transport Authority (RTA) opened the first phase of the Sheikh Rashid bin Saeed Corridor development project, which extends from the intersection of Ras Al Khor Street with Dubai-Al Ain Street (Bukadra Intersection), to the intersection of Ras Al Khor Street with Nadd Al Hamar Street, and included the expansion of the street by three lanes.
-In each direction, to four lanes in each direction, with a length of four kilometers, and the opening of all bridges leading to (Dubai Creek Harbour), which is 1,730 meters long and has an estimated capacity of 10,600 vehicles per hour.
+Yesterday, the Dubai Roads and Transport Authority opened the first phase of the Sheikh Rashid bin Saeed Corridor development project, which extends from the intersection of Ras Al Khor Street with Dubai-Al Ain Street (Bukadra Intersection), to the intersection of Ras Al Khor Street with Nadd Al Hamar Street, and included the expansion of the street from Three lanes in each direction to four lanes in each direction, with a length of four kilometers, and the opening of all bridges leading to Dubai Creek Harbour, which is 1,730 meters long and has an estimated capacity of 10,600 vehicles per hour.

 In the future, the project includes the implementation of Sheikh Rashid bin Saeed Crossing, a bridge that crosses Dubai Creek, linking the Al Jaddaf area in Bur Dubai to the road separating Dubai Creek and Dubai Festival City.

-The Director General and Chairman of the Board of Directors stated that the first phase of the project, which was fully opened, included the expansion of Ras Al Khor Street from three lanes in each direction to four lanes, and the construction of a two-lane service road along Ras Al Khor Street with a total length of 4.2 km.
-Two main bridges, the first with a capacity of three lanes, and a length of 740 meters.
-It serves traffic coming from Dubai-Al Ain Street and Al Khail Street, heading east to the (Dubai Creek Harbor) area.
-Its capacity is estimated at 7,500 vehicles per hour towards entry, while the length of the second bridge is With slopes of 990 meters, with a capacity of two lanes, and a capacity of about 3,100 vehicles per hour, and serves the heavy traffic from (Dubai Creek Harbor), towards Ras Al Khor Street, in addition to the implementation of a new road of 1.5 km, with a capacity of four lanes in each direction, and the construction of Entrances and exits to and from the new completed areas and buildings to facilitate traffic coming to them from the intersection of Nad Al Hamar with Ras Al Khor Street.
+Al Tayer explained that the first phase of the project, which was fully opened, included the expansion of Ras Al Khor Street from three lanes in each direction to four lanes, and the construction of a service road with a capacity of two lanes along Ras Al Khor Street with a total length of 4.2 km.
+It also included the construction of two main bridges, the first with a capacity of Three lanes, 740 meters long, and serves traffic coming from Dubai-Al Ain Street and Al Khail Street, heading east to the “Dubai Creek Harbor” area, and its capacity is estimated at about 7,500 vehicles per hour towards entry, while the length of the second bridge with ramps is 990 meters, With a capacity of two lanes, and a capacity of about 3,100 vehicles per hour, it serves the traffic flow from Dubai Creek Harbour, towards Ras Al Khor Street, in addition to the implementation of a new road of 1.5 km, with a capacity of four lanes in each direction, and the construction of entrances and exits to and from the areas.
+And the new completed buildings, to facilitate the traffic coming to it from the intersection of Nad Al Hamar with Ras Al Khor Street.

 The second phase